Dieter Brummer

-Brummer and Home and Away co-star Melissa George, who portrayed his partner and later screen wife Angel Parrish, were promoted as a soap super couple in the early 90s.
+Brummer and Home and Away co-star Melissa George, who portrayed his partner and later screen wife Angel Parrish, were promoted as a soap super couple in the early 1990s.

 Biography

 Brummer was born in Sydney, New South Wales, and was of German descent.
 He began his career starring as Shane Parrish in the television soap opera Home and Away.
-Brummer was nominated for the Gold Logie and Silver Logie Awards for "Most Popular Actor" for the role of Shane Parrish in 1994, but failed to win.
-However, he went on to win the "Most Popular Actor" silver Logie Award in 1995 and 1996.
+Brummer was nominated for the Gold Logie and Silver Logie Awards for "Most Popular Actor" for the role of Shane in 1994, but failed to win.
+He won the "Most Popular Actor" Silver Logie Award in 1995 and 1996.

 In 1993, 1994, and 1995 the role saw Brummer voted as "The Prince of Soap" by Dolly magazine's readers.
 He was written out by way of his character dying from blood poisoning.

-Brummer went on to appear in the hospital drama Medivac, the pay-TV series Shark Bay and had a guest role in The Man from Snowy River in 1996.
-He also appeared in the 1999 film Tom's Funeral and in The Finder (2001).
-He had a recurring role in the short-lived soap opera Crash Palace (2001) on FOX8 (Sky One in the UK).
+Brummer appeared in the hospital drama Medivac, the pay-TV series Shark Bay and had a guest role in The Man from Snowy River in 1996.
+He appeared in the 1999 film Tom's Funeral and in the 2001 film, The Finder.
+He had a recurring role in the short-lived soap opera Crash Palace (2001) on FOX8, Sky One in the UK.

-In 2005 he took part in the reality television series Celebrity Circus.
-His mother told Sydney-based radio station 2Day FM in 2007 that he was working as a window-cleaner between acting roles.
+In 2005, he took part in the reality television series Celebrity Circus.
+In 2007, his mother told Sydney-based radio station 2Day FM that he was working as a window-cleaner between acting roles.
 The station tried to get an interview with him for a "where are they now?" segment, but was unsuccessful.